Wekendd/EnhancedAnvilInput/README.md

 # EnhancedAnvilInput

 Enhanced Anvil Input adds QOL improvements to the anvil GUI to make text input a smoother experience.
 Made specifically for Hypixel's anvil input system, but likely to work in other cases.
+See [here](https://youtu.be/PPH7YKCjM78) for a demo.

 ### Features